 Marital Relationship I-130 Form

-In the context of a marital relationship visa, the I-130 form is submitted to show that your marital relationship is lawfully legitimate and isn’t based upon a fraud.
+In the context of a marital relationship visa, the I-130 form is submitted to show that your marital relationship is lawfully legitimate and isn’t based on marriage fraud.

 Submitting Form I-130

-Submitting the form I-130 petition with U.S. Citizenship and Immigration Services (USCIS) by U.S. citizens or lawful permanent residents is the first step in the family-based immigration process.
+Submitting the form I-130 petition to U.S. Citizenship and Immigration Services (USCIS) by U.S. citizens or lawful permanent residents is the first step in the family-based immigration process.
 Qualified relatives need to wait until there is an available visa number before they can become permanent residents.

 Usually, petitions are processed in the order they are submitted.
-As with any official process, it can take a while to process an I-130 form.
-This is due in part to the large volume of requests the government receives.
+As with any official application process, it can take a while to process an I-130 form.
+This is partly due to the large volume of requests the government receives.

 Legitimate Form I-130

-U.S. residents can submit form I-130 petitions for their partners, kids, parents, and siblings.
-The U.S. resident or permit holder who submits the petition is the “petitioner” or “sponsor” and the individual looking for a permit is the “recipient.”
+U.S. residents can submit form I-130 petition for their partners, kids, parents, and siblings.
+The U.S. resident or permit holder who submits the petition is the “petitioner” or “sponsor,” and the individual looking for a permit is the “recipient.”